A2Zadeh/CMU-Crowd/README.md

 Make sure you include "post" as the form method, that the form has a submit button and that you include the {% csrf_token %} tag as we use Django's inbuilt templating system.
 You will also want a appopriate name for each input field in your form, so that when the data is saved to the database as a JSON dictionary you can access its contents easily.

-It is also highly recommend to extend 'base.html', as this is where the navigation bar is included, but you could always write your own navigation as long as the links are valid.
+It is also highly recommend to extend 'base.html', as this is where the navigation bar and some CSS are included, but you could always write your own navigation as long as the links are valid.
 If you choose to extend 'base.html', note that your form must be placed within the block content.

 A very simple example of a valid HTML template that simply asks the user for their name (and extends 'base.html') is as follows: